 Well, if you are planning on doing this, I would ask you to inspect the chicken before cooking it.

 Check for discoloration.
 The meat may also appear grey or brown.
-If you notice any green spots or patches, then toss it immediately.
+If you notice discoloration, or any green spots or patches, then toss it immediately.

 Once you have taken the thawed chicken out of the fridge, it is best to cook it as soon as possible.
 If you will not be cooking it right away, it is best to place it back in the refrigerator until you are ready.

 Now, there are some recipes that tell you to wait until the chicken is near room temperature before cooking it.
 This is so that the chicken cooks faster and more evenly.
-I would advise against leaving the chicken out on the countertop for longer than an hour.
+I would advise against leaving the chicken out on the countertop for longer than an 30 minutes.

 Make sure that it is completely covered while out.

-There you have it – your answer (and more!) to how long can thawed chicken stay in the fridge.
+There you have it – your answer (and more!) to “how long can thawed chicken stay in the fridge?”
 To reduce the risk of food poisoning, make sure to follow all the guidelines outlined here.

-They can seem tiresome but in this instance, it is far better to be safe than sorry!
+They can seem tiresome, but in this instance, it is far better to be safe than sorry!